MatokHunt/7DTD/README.md

 349: fridge
   * Can now be repaired using up to 5 forgedIron

+363: poleTop01
+  * Can now be repaired using up to 10 wood

 365: airConditioner
   * Added scrapCable as a harvestable item with a probability of 0.1 to recieve 1

+430: barbedFence
+  * Made it possible to pick up

 517: rebar
   * Removed stray 'xxx' text next to XML node